Java vs. Kotlin: Which is the Better Option for Android App Development?

 While Java is a battle-tested technology that has been part of the tech scene for decades, Kotlin is a relatively new one.
 However, the Kotlin community is constantly growing.
 Note that in 2017, Google made Kotlin the second official language for Android app development – and in 2019, Kotlin became its main language.
 Since then, we have seen a dramatic rise in demand for this programming language from enterprises and developers alike.
 With Google’s recognition as the preferred language for Android app developers, Kotlin has taken the tech scene by storm.

 But does that make it the best technology choice for your app?
-Here’s everything you need to know about the differences between Java and Kotlin to make the best decision for your mobile app development project.
+How would you decide when facing the dilemma: Java vs Kotlin?
+Here’s everything you need to know about the differences between Java and Kotlin to make the best decision for your mobile app development project..

 What is Kotlin?